adobe/spectrum-web-components/packages/icon/README.md

 #### Image icon

 An image icon can be supplied via the `src` attribute.
-Remember that you cannot style the contents of an image via CSS, so use graphics that are appropriately prepared for including in your applications design requirements.
+Remember that you cannot style the contents of an image via CSS, so use graphics that are appropriate for your application's design requirements.

 ```html
 <sp-icon